pisceanfoot/DataStaxDay/README.md

 ```
 use <yourkeyspace>;
 ```
-Retrieve all rows where name="kunal":
+Retrieve all rows from the sales table where name="kunal":
 ```
 SELECT * FROM sales where name='kunal';
 ```